 Wipe front to back

 Always wipe front to back after using the bathroom.
 Wiping in the opposite direction might transport bacteria from the rectum to the vulva and vagina.
-Avoid using baby wipes or scented toilet paper- good old regular toilet paper is all you need.
+Avoid using packaged wipes or scented toilet paper- good old regular toilet paper is all you need.

 Discharge?
 Don’t despair!